Use Aurora HDR for free for 14 days.

 • Finally, hold the meter in front of your subject with the lumisphere facing the camera and press the measure button.

 One of the cool things about the more recent handheld light meters is that they can meter flash exposure.
 They’ll even calculate the lighting ratios between your key and fill lights.
+Let's now deal with reading a light meter in this case.
+To use it with a flash, first set up the ambient exposure.

 To use the handheld meter with a flash, first set up the ambient exposure.